John Casor: Background

 Although most historians believe slavery, as an institution, developed much later, they differ on the exact status of the servitude of Africans before slavery was established legally, as well as differing over the date when this took place.
-The colonial charter entitled English subjects and their children the rights of the common law, but people of other nations were considered foreigners or aliens outside the common law.
+The colonial charter entitled English subjects and their children the rights of the common law.
+Still, people of other nations were considered foreigners or aliens outside the common law.
 At the time, the colony had no provision for naturalizing foreigners.